Monday, February 28, 2011

 OneCanoeTwo also has an open recipe box - the better to show off the letterpress recipe cards.
 The set includes the box, eight tabs, and 42 cards - and more cards are sold separately. [via Tanna Clark at Complete Organizing Solutions]

 And for something very different, look at the recipe box robots from Heavy Metal Milkman.
+Update on Feb.
+24, 2014: I'm not longer finding these recipe boxes on the Heavy Metal Milkman website.

 Organizing the Recipes in Three Steps